Priorities for Fundraising

-UMass Writing Program: this program taps into our faculty’s cutting-edge research in the study of teaching writing and applies it to the instruction of all first-year students at UMass Amherst—more than 4,200 a year—and providing resources to junior year writing instructors, who teach 53 courses in 43 academic departments.
+UMass Writing Program: this program taps into our faculty’s cutting-edge research in the study of teaching writing and applies it to the instruction of all first-year students at UMass Amherst—more than 4,200 a year—and production and provision of resources to junior year writing instructors, who teach 53 courses in 43 academic departments.
 Through the Writing Center, centrally located in the W.E.B.
 Du Bois Library, the Writing Program provides nearly 3,700 tutoring sessions per academic year for UMass Amherst undergraduate and graduate students.

 HFA Undergraduate Research Fund: This fund, established by Dean Hayes, supports the broadest possibilities of diverse and unique “experiential research opportunities," like the storied Poggio Civitate Archaeological Excavation led by faculty in our Department of Classics.
 Students can apply for grants to offset expenses related to research or creative endeavors (like theatrical productions, musical compositions, or original artworks) that apply the skills and craft learned in the classroom.